 Hello, fellow travelers, and thanks for visiting.
 Things you should know about me: I'm a journalism professor at The University of Tampa, as well as a freelance writer for CNN, The Atlantic, and The New York Times.
 I also write content for corporate clients.
 Addictions include the BBC World Service and The Wall Street Journal.
 I'm a sucker for guided tours, and I dislike using "impact" as a verb.
 Need a writer for an upcoming project?
 Let's talk.

-I've been writing for The Atlantic since 2010 on topics such as student privacy, the slow death of the signature, and the transition from print to digital media in Gutenberg's hometown.
-My Atlantic article "Do Students Still Have Free Speech in School" is required reading for a seminar course at Harvard's Berkman Klein Center for Internet and Society.
-The above link will take you to my Atlantic author page.
+I've been writing for The Atlantic since 2011 on topics such as student rights, the slow death of the signature, and the transition from print to digital media in Gutenberg's hometown.
+My Atlantic article "Do Students Still Have Free Speech in School" is required reading for a seminar course at Harvard.

 Why, in our increasingly busy lives, are we still taking customer surveys for free?
 In one of my articles for The Week, I look into the growing number of consumers who are starting to rebel against this practice.
 As part of my research, I went on a quixotic six-month journey demanding $20 any time a company asked me to take a survey.
 In another article, I explore the phenomenon of evangelical colleges welcoming heterosexual atheists while rejecting gay Christians.

 In "The Rise of the Passport Professor," written for The New Republic, I explore the disappearance of tenure-track positions in the U.S. and the increasing number of American Ph.D.s who immigrate to other countries in search of full-time jobs.